 People take this medication to

 Read on to learn how to safely use this medication as well as the signs of an overdose.

-The recommended dose of ibuprofen depends on a person’s age.
+Your recommended dose of ibuprofen depends on your age.

-Adults over the age of 60 should take as little ibuprofen as possible to manage their symptoms.
+Adults over 60 years old should take as little ibuprofen as possible to manage their symptoms.
 Older adults have a higher risk of kidney and gastrointestinal side effects.

 To determine the safe dosage for children, you need to know the child’s weight and the formulation of ibuprofen you’re using.

 - chewable tablets